Common Pleas Court Judges

 Judge J. Philip Calabrese

-Law Clerk to Judge Alice M. Batchelder, U.S. Court of Appeals, Sixth Circuit (2000-01); extensive civil litigation and trial experience as a lawyer in private practice, including oral argument before the Ohio Supreme Court.
+Law Clerk to Judge Alice M. Batchelder, U.S. Court of Appeals, Sixth Circuit (2000-01); as a partner in major international and regional law firms obtained extensive civil litigation and trial experience, including oral arguments before the Ohio Supreme Court and state and federal courts of appeals.

 Pro se litigants are, by law, presumed to know the law and correct procedure (and must accept the results of their errors).
 The court sits as an impartial arbiter, and all litigants will be treated equally.